kosratdev/git-style-guide/README.md

 * **chore:** updating build tasks, package manager configs, etc; no production code change

 ##### The Subject
-Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.Use an imperative tone to describe what a commit does, rather than what it did.
+Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use **change**; not changed or changes.

 ##### The Body
 Not all commits are complex enough to warrant a body, therefore it is optional and only used when a commit requires a bit of explanation and context.
 Use the body to explain the **what** and **why** of a commit, not the how.